Mursisru/WPFAutoGitHelper/README.md

 ## SmartScreen

 Smartscreen may trigger on startup.
-If you don't trust the file, compile it from open source.
+If you don't trust the file, compile it from open source (i'm recomendet Visual Studio or Visual Studio Code).

 VirusTotal - 0/71 (try yourself)
 Behavior detections - Not found (try yourself)